Gaphodil/minimetroidvania-iv-speedrunning-info/route.md

 Complete the *Wet Descent* to obtain **Swimming/Jump in Water**.
 Restarting at the second save on the way out activates multiple triggers, so you can skip the save entirely by going up and right.

 Arrive at the **teleporter**.
 Warp back to Grassy Stones, then go down-left into a one-screen section of Ocean Spray.
 There is a skip here; descend the shaft (with or without the water), and while doing so, shoot across the screen to spawn another row of water.
-Use this second row to jump over the large triangle of triangles and reach the trial.
+Use these extra rows to jump over the large triangle of triangles and reach the trial.
 Complete *Split Attention* - you can press restart after the success jingle for the first two rooms to skip part of the cutscene.
 Use the newly obtained **Water Torrent** to leave the way you came.

 Warp back to Ocean Spray from Grassy Stones.
 Use Torrent to head up-right to Chilly Peaks, then up-up to *Bounding Beyond*, which rewards you **Wind Gust**.
+There is a skip on the fourth save; instead of falling down, recollect the powerups once or twice by shooting the save in midair.
 Leave by heading down-down-right to the **teleporter**.

 Head right-down-right to the Volcanic Crag **teleporter**, then head up.
 You can do a skip with the platforms by jumping to the second, then using Wind Gust (with or without jump-cancelling) to reach the first platform on the first cycle.
 Obtain **Fire Bullets** from *Ingenious Igneous*.
 There is a skip in the second room of this trial; freeze the second lava from the top on the left as normal, then the bottom lava on the right, and climb the platforms as they arrive.